RedHatSatellite/sat6_scripts/README.md

 To export in this manner the '-e DEVELOPMENT' option must be used.
 Exports to the 'environment' will be timestamped in the same way that DOV exports are done, so ongoing incremental exports are possible.

+In the event that a Puppet repository is exported, it will be done such that the connected satellite can import that repository.
+In some situations, an offline Puppet Forge mirror (puppet-forge-server ruby gem) is used to facilitate r10k use of Puppet Forge modules.
+This is not part of the Satellite infrastructure, however the puppet module export can be performed so that it is consumable by puppet-forge-server as well as Satellite - this is done using the -p flag, and results in a /puppetforge directory being written to the import directory during the sat_import process.

 ### Help Output
 ```